Background pattern

 Gliclazide is not recommended for use in children due to the lack of data.

-Use of Gliclazida Stada with other medicines
+Using Gliclazida Stada with other medicines

-Inform your doctor or pharmacist if you are using, have used recently or may need to use any other medicine.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-• other medicines used to treat high blood sugar levels (oral antidiabetics, GLP-1 receptor agonists or insulin),
+• other medicines used to treat high blood sugar levels (oral antidiabetics, GLP-1 receptor agonists, or insulin),

-• antibiotics (e.g. sulfamides, clarithromycin),
+• antibiotics (e.g., sulfonamides, clarithromycin),

 • medicines for treating fungal infections (miconazole, fluconazole),